hrantgartley/capstone-chill/README.md

 ## User Story

-As a user, I want to have a convenient way to determine how long I can safely leave a drink in the freezer, ensuring that it reaches the perfect level of chill without any risk of damage.
+As one with thirst, I want to have a timer to make my drink cold, ensuring that it reaches the perfect chill level without exploding.

 ## Getting Started